 II.
 Roles and Responsibilities

-The Vice Provost for Research has the authority and responsibility to establish, maintain and oversee the HRPP.
+The Executive Vice President for Research has the authority and responsibility to establish, maintain and oversee the HRPP.
 The primary administration of the HRPP for daily operations lies with the Office of Sponsored Projects and Research Compliance (SPARC) and the IRB.

 All researchers have an obligation to ensure that any research involving human participants has appropriate IRB approval, and to notify the IRB of significant changes in previously reviewed research plans.

-The Vice Provost for Research is responsible for designating an individual as the IRB Chair to review and expedite protocols or exemptions.
+The Executive Vice President for Research is responsible for designating an individual as the IRB Chair to review and expedite protocols or exemptions.

 Human participant is a living individual about whom a researcher obtains (1) data through intervention or interaction with the individual and/or (2) identifiable private information about the individual.

 Identifiable bio specimen is a bio specimen for which the identity of the subject is or may readily be ascertained by the investigator or associated with the bio specimen.

 Interaction includes communication or interpersonal contact between the investigator and the participant.